50enta/vm-ui/README.md

 ```
 npm start
 ```
-The project will be running on 3000 port: `http://localhost:3000`
+The project will be running on port 3000: `http://localhost:3000`

 Note:
-> Didn't create .env file, the endpoint, token, etc to connect with API are managed on the code as well.
+> Didn't create .env file, the base url, token, etc to connect with API are managed on the code as well.
 >> Also to make the authentication proccess easy, on login page validation are disabled.
 Just click login button and it will work.